cbleser/range_test/README.md

         ret

 ```

-So the only difference is the function call and the stack cleanup.
+So the only difference is the indirect function call and the stack cleanup.

 *This code is produced with \-O3 and the final opSlice function.*